Sacramento-San Joaquin Delta

 - Workshop Agenda

 - Meeting Notes

 Phase I Methylmercury Characterization and Control Studies

 The first phase of the Delta Mercury Control Program required discharging entities to develop characterization and control studies to evaluate approaches for managing methylmercury.

 - Phase 1 Methylmercury Characterization and Control Study Final Reports are listed on the Archived Documents webpage.

-- The Independent Scientific Review Panel's Charge, the Review Panel’s Final Report, and the Tidal Wetlands and Open Water Habitat Final Reports are available on the Delta Stewardship Council's Delta Science Program's Independent Scientific Review of the Delta Mercury Control Program Phase 1 webpage.
+- The Independent Scientific Review Panel's Charge, Tidal Wetlands and Open Water Habitat Final Reports, and other associated documents are available on the Delta Stewardship Council's Delta Science Program's Independent Scientific Review of the Delta Mercury Control Program Phase 1 webpage.